cliffordfajardo/nodejs-syscalls/docs/improvements.md

 - you'll never look at code the same, picking up a new languages and systems will be easier.

+# Outcomes
+- understand syscalls and how we interact with the operating system everyday.....`dtrace` is one way we could trace syscalls....maybe add this additonal info.

 # How to approach exercise
 - when doing exercises, attempt it even if its the most hackiest code.
 Don't trick yourself..struggle and then when you view it your brain will have a reference point to correct.